 COVID-19 IMPACT UPDATE ON HOTEL INDUSTRY IN INDIA

 The impact will be rather higher on the unorganized hotels in India which outnumber the branded hotels by a very big margin.
-We believe atleast 10-15% unorganized hotels could be shutdown permanently and will not reopen when national lock down ends.
+We believe at least 5-8% unorganized hotels could be shutdown permanently.

-The hospitality sector got Industry status in 2012 now needs a significant package from the government which is yet to announce the same for any industry.
+The hospitality sector got Industry status in 2012 now needs a significant package from the government which is yet to announce the same.

 In the organized hotel industry in India, the Indian consumer internet market is largely concentrated in urban and affluent cities.
 As a result of that, most of the online bookings for hotels are done by residents of tier-1 and tier-2 cities.